Tech-Prescient/vapt-tooling/README.md

 ### 1) Preparing VAPT-ZAPConfigs directory

-The directory should have the same structure like `VAPT-Zap-output` directory.
+The directory should have the same structure like `VAPT-ZapConfig` directory.
 It should contain the following files and folders in it -

 1. extra_modules/ - (required, if the `authentication.py` script has some external dependency)